 Unexpected marks that are red and rash such as razor burn are easily covered by Recipe For Men Concealer, which acts to both moisturize and conceal in one.
 This easy to apply product not only moisturizes but also contains that all important Vitamin E to maintain and improve skin health.
-It is notable for covering puffiness, bags and dark circles around the eyes.
+It is notable for covering puffiness, eye bags and dark circles.

 There are a lot of things that you can do to help that concealer along though.
 It is important that you look after your body and your skin in more than one way, so here are a few tips to help get you there.

 Drink lots of water.
 No, really a lot of water – eight to ten glasses a day – over and above all that coffee you drink in the office, or beer in the pub come home time.
 Dehydration is one of the guiltiest perpetrators of dark rings around your eyes and coffee is a diuretic so it doesn’t count.

 You are what you eat.
 Your body needs specific nutrients to keep the collagen elastic and the blood vessels open in your skin.
 Vitamins A, C and E are crucial for skin health.
 Orange colored Vegetables are rich in vitamin A, think carrots, butternut squash and Pumpkin, they’re sweet and palatable.